sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

     The method checks if the **value** parameter is null.
 If it is, the method returns an empty string.
 Otherwise, it uses reflection to get the field information for the enum value and retrieves the attributes of type **DescriptionAttribute**.
 If any attributes are found, it returns the description; otherwise, it returns the string representation of the enum value.

-1. Enter the following prompt:
+1. Review and then submit the following prompt:

     ```plaintext
     @workspace Which files in this workspace are used to store the enum values passed to the GetDescription method?